Strength to Stand

 “I’m sorry, he’s in with someone now.”

 Batya closed her eyes and pressed the phone against her temple, feeling the smooth plastic and using the sensation to ground herself.
 “Is there—?”
 She sighed.
 “No, I’ll call back a little later.”

 “I can have him call you when he’s done,” Kristen offered.

 “No, it’s okay.”
-She thought about taking a shower; maybe it would even clear her sinuses and warm her up.
+She thought about curling up under a warm blanket on the sofa and trying to lose herself in a novel.
 Not only was it cold outside, even by Minnesota standards, but she’d managed to wake up with a splitting headache and chills.

 “Is something wrong?”
 Kristen asked as if reading the tension in her voice.
 “If this is an emergency . . .”

 “No, it’s really okay.”
 No need to interrupt someone’s time with David just to feel reassured.
 “I might not be near a phone, so I’ll call back later.”
 She thanked Kristen and hung up, determined